newsuk/times-components/packages/article-list/README.md

 experience.
 We are planning to fish this out into the pagination package in the future.

-Lazy loading for the web is baked into this package at the moment.
-We intend to move this into its own package so it can be reusable across other pages and features, and not just available for list pages.
-A package like [`react-virtualized`](https://github.com/bvaughn/react-virtualized) could be utilised in the future.
+A package like
+[`react-virtualized`](https://github.com/bvaughn/react-virtualized) could be
+utilised in the future for infinite scroll on mobweb.